2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **[Google-based User Registration]**:
-            - **Description**: Users register through their Google accounts.
+            - **Description**: Users register with their Google accounts.
 Upon successful registration, they can set preferences for personalized recommendations.
             - **Primary actor(s)**: Sellers, Buyers
             - **Main success scenario**:
                 1. User opens the app and selects the "Sign in with Google" option.